Configure security using table permissions

-To apply record-based security in portals to individual records, use entity permissions.
-You add entity permissions to web roles so you can define roles in your organization that correspond logically to the privileges and concepts of record ownership and access that are introduced by using entity permissions.
-Remember that a given contact can belong to any number of roles, and a given role can contain any number of entity permissions.
-More information: Create web roles for portals
+To apply security in portals to individual records, use table permissions.
+You add table permissions to web roles so you can define roles in your organization that correspond logically to the privileges and concepts of record ownership and access.
+Remember that a given contact can belong to any number of roles, and a given role can contain any number of table permissions.
+More information: Create web roles for portals.

-Although permissions to change and access URLs in a portal site map is granted via Content Authorization, site managers will also want to secure their custom web applications built with entity forms and entity lists.
-More information: Define entity forms and Define entity lists
+Although permissions to change and access URLs in a portal site map is granted via Content Authorization, site managers will also want to secure their custom web applications built with basic forms and lists.
+More information: Define basic forms and Define lists.

-To secure these features, entity permissions allow for granular rights to be granted for arbitrary entities and for record-level security to be enabled via relationship definitions.
+To secure these features, table permissions allow granular rights to be granted and record-level security to be enabled via relationship definitions.

 Open the Portal Management app.